-Afropunk is more than just style.
-It represents soul, defiance, strength, unity, and bravery.
+Afropunk represents soul, defiance, strength, unity, bravery, and yes impeccable style.
 This message was very clear and resounding in the 2017 Afropunk Fest.
-I expected nothing less considering the ongoing message of divisiveness circling the social and political climate.
 Afropunk is a chance for black people to show off their style, hairdo, and social standing.
-It’s a chance to speak up.
-A chance to embrace and celebrate magnificent and diverse hairdos, beauty and style without fear of judgment.
+It’s a chance to speak up with more than words.
+A chance to embrace and celebrate magnificent and diverse black hairdos, black beauty and black style without fear of judgment.

 Afropunk creates a space for black girls and boys to unapologetically embrace their uniqueness and individuality.
-More times than not, my identity as black overpowers my individuality as a person.
-Blanket assumptions, stereotypes, and expectations of who I am or should be, prevent people from connecting with me as an “individual”.
-Do not assume to know who I am, what I like, what my taste in music is, style choices, or my preferences just because of my skin color.
+More times than not, my identity as black overpowers my individuality in society.
+Blanket assumptions, stereotypes prevent people from connecting with me as an “individual”.
+Do not assume to know who I am, what I like, what my taste in music is, my style choices, or my preferences just because of my skin color.
 In the same breath, do not assume that I am who I am because it is what is expected of those that look like me.

 Me gritaron: ¡Negra!

 Your curiosity and questions only make it obvious that my presence disrupts your perception of “normal”.
 Somewhere between your overbearing compliments and well-intended questions, I started to feel less like a person and more like an exhibit.
-And yet again, just as I was beginning to forget, I’m reminded that I’m seen as an outsider.
-Out of place.
-Different.
-But now I know that that is OK.
+And yet again, just as I was beginning to forget, I’m reminded that I’m seen as an outsider, out of place, different.
+But I have learned to take control of the narrative.
 I am outstanding.

 Afropunk celebrates individuality and beauty and I’m grateful for its message.